Proximity results and faster algorithms for Integer Programming using the Steinitz Lemma: Algorithmic implications

 \subsection{Acknowledgments}

 We would like to thank Janos Pach for pointing us to the papers~\cite{sevast1997steinitz,sevastianov1978approximate}.
 We also thank Daniel Dadush for his very helpful comments, in particular for his hint on a variation of the Steinitz theorem that lead to stronger running-time bounds.
-The authors thank Martin Skutella for hosting them both at TU Berlin and EPFL for hosting the second author.
-The first author acknowledges support from the Swiss National Science Foundation (SNSF) within the project \emph{Convexity, geometry of numbers, and the complexity of integer programming (Nr.
-163071)}.
+We are grateful to the anonymous referees for several suggestions that led to an improved version of this manuscript.
+We thank Martin Skutella for hosting us at TU Berlin and EPFL for hosting the second author.
+The first author acknowledges support from the Swiss National Science Foundation (SNSF) within the project \emph{Lattice Algorithms and Integer Programming (Nr.
+185030)}.
 The second author acknowledges support from the \emph{Alexander von Humboldt Foundation}.